Clinton Kelly’s fabulous sweet potato burgers are a hit in our house, definitely the best veggie burgers we’ve ever had! Vegan.

 - Sea salt and pepper

-Add sweet potatoes, diced red onion, chickpeas, and vegan Worcestershire to the food processor.
+- Add sweet potatoes, diced red onion, chickpeas, and vegan Worcestershire to the food processor.
 Pulse until combined.
+Scoop the mixture into a large bowl and add the cashews and rolled oats.
+Form the mixture into patties.

 - I used vegan Worcestershire sauce, not regular.